Step 6: Getting Pre-approved by a Lender

 What does a pre-approval mean?

 Getting pre-approved allows you to confidently understand what you can actually afford.
-It does not lock you into a specific lender and you should review offers from both your pre-approval lender and competing lenders before you actually lock in your loan.
+It does not lock you into a specific lender and you should review offers from both your pre-approval lender and competing lenders before you officially lock in your loan.

 Being pre-approved for a mortgage by a lender is an important part of any home-buying journey because it provides you with a strong negotiating tool.
 A pre-approval letter shows the seller that you are serious about buying a home.
-Often, simply having this letter can help project you to the head of the negotiating line.
+Often, simply having this letter can help propel you to the head of the negotiating line.

 Does Being Pre-Approved for a Loan Commit You to Using That Lender?

-Getting Pre-Approved by a Lender
+Getting Pre-approved by a Lender

 If you don’t already have one, create a budget so you can get familiar with managing your money as efficiently as possible.